healthinformatics-blip/Healthinformatics/README.md

 Trains and evaluates machine learning models Gradient Boosting, XGBoost, Random Forest, Logistic Regression and Decision Tree

-Saves the best model and scaler for later use in an app - Gradient Boosting
+Saves the best model and scaler for later use in an app

 ## Tools Used:
 Python 3.13.7